ampize/docs/content/docs/guides/datamodels.md

 * the data structure: Types
 * how data can be fetched: Connectors

-## Built in Connectors Types
+## Built in Connectors

 <br>

-AMPize.me currently supports three different types of connector, also know as data sources:
+AMPize.me currently supports three different types of connectors, also know as data sources:

 * Websites
 * Databases
 * REST API's

-More connectors will be added in the future, including specific API's, such as Magento API for example.
+More connectors will be added in the future, including product specific API's, such as Magento API for example.

 <br>